 Opioids Flood Kentucky

 In the Appalachian region, sales reps from Purdue flooded hospitals and clinics with promotional materials.
-Doctors were overwhelmed.
+Doctors were overwhelmed by the opioid crisis.
 Many were unversed in pain treatment, and sales reps did everything they could to keep it that way.
 OxyContin became touted as a revolutionary painkiller that had a lower risk for addiction than any other painkiller before.
 These claims were of course stolen from small clinical trials and generally filtered through the marketing machine before arriving at the feet of doctors.

 If there was one thing the pharmacy giants were truthful about, it was the boatloads of money they stood to make.
 OxyContin went on sale and netted more than 7 million prescriptions and $3 billion in revenue.
 However, there was a dark underside that Purdue sales reps neglected to include in their marketing materials.
 Persons admitting to abusing OxyContin rose to 3 million by 2003, yet prescription rates and sales continued to increase.